-Since March 31st 2016, all dogs over the age of 12 weeks need to be microchipped.
-If you are in possession of a dog that’s not microchipped you are breaking the law and can face fines
+Since March 31st 2016, all dogs over the age of 12 weeks need to be microchipped & registered.
+If you are in possession of a dog that’s not microchipped you are breaking the law and can face fines.

-Dogs can be microchipped earlier than this, and it’s recommended you do it along with when they are getting some of their vaccines.
+Dogs can be microchipped earlier than 12 weeks and it’s recommended you do it along with when they are getting some of their vaccines.

 Steps to processing microchips